 Advertisement

 Deborah England has seen it firsthand.
 A civil rights attorney in San Francisco, England has more than 30 years of experience in labor and employment law.
-She said that the National Guard case involves a completely different set of legal issues, but that regular workers also can end up owing money to their bosses.
+She said that the National Guard case involves a completely different set of legal issues, but that regular workers also can end up owing money to their bosses, not to mention any legal fees incurred throughout the process.

 "Most of the cases I've seen involve a hiring bonus where there was a string attached, such as the person had to stay employed for X amount of time with the company," said England when we spoke to her in 2016.
 If the employer feels like the worker didn't live up to her end of the bargain, they can ask for the bonus back.
-If the worker refuses, the boss can sue for breach of contract.
+If the worker refuses, the boss can take legal action by suing for breach of contract.

 Yup.

-Both state and federal labor and employment laws give employers the right to garnish an employee's wages — subtract chunks from a worker's paycheck — in cases of overpayment.
+Both state and federal labor and employment laws give employers the right to garnish the future wages of an employee — subtract chunks from a worker's paycheck — in cases of overpayment.
 The federal law, known as the Fair Labor Standards Act, is notoriously weak on worker protections when it comes to garnishing wages.

-"Under the federal law, an employer can deduct the full amount of overpayments, even if — and this is key — it brings the employee's wages under minimum wage for the pay period," England said.
+"Under the federal law, employers can deduct the full amount of overpayments, even if — and this is key — it brings the employee's wages under minimum wage for the pay period," England said.

 In a published opinion, the Wage and Hour Division of the Department of Labor confirms, "It has been our longstanding position that where an employer makes a loan or an advance of wages to an employee" — overpayment counts as an "advance of wages" — "the principal may be deducted from the employee's earnings even if such deduction cuts into the minimum wage or overtime pay due the employee under the FLSA."